Introduction

 Standard Library

-The Gleam standard library can be used within Glistix through the official Glistix stdlib
+The Gleam standard library can be used within Glistix through Glistix's glistix_stdlib

 In the specific case of the standard library, however, this is already done automatically by glistix new